 In the wild, these turtles will often eat as much as they can.
 This usually means that they will eat every couple of days.
 They may eat daily for a time and then go a bit without eating.
 Younger turtles need to eat more often, as they are growing and have smaller stomachs.

-In captivity, things are a bit different.
+As pets, things are a bit different.
 Typically, you will need to feed growing turtles about once a day or every other day.
-Larger turtles only need to be fed every two to three days.
+Larger turtles only need to be fed every 2 to 3 days.
 If you feed them every day, they will likely become overweight.
 Like all animals, this often leads to all sorts of health problems.

 Typically, you should be able to feed a wild painted turtle without much of a problem.
 These turtles do not threaten people, so you don’t have to worry that the food will start attracting them to people.
 Usually, they live in pretty close proximity to humans.